cncoding101/CarQuery/README.md

 Containerized solution

 - docker-compose up -d in any docker supported terminal
+- docker-compose down (when you want to end the application)

 In none containerized solution

 - open the solution folder
+- containerize mongodb by running docker-compose up -d mongodb
 - yarn run dev
+- CTRL + C to end the application

 ### Test